-Description of the measures This measure only concerns companies that are digital platform operators (like Uber, Deliveroo, etc.).
+Description of the measure This measure only concerns companies that are digital platform operators (like Uber, Deliveroo, etc.).
 The employment relationship with a platform worker is now presumed, until proven otherwise, to be performed in the context of an employment contract when, from the analysis of the employment relationship, it appears that certain criteria are met (the criteria provided for by the Labour Deal are directly inspired by the proposed EU Direction on improving working conditions in platform work).
 Note that a platform operator must offer an insurance for physical damage to self-employed platform workers.
 This obligation offers an equivalent lever of protection when compared with the mandatory insurance applicable to employees.
 Practical actions Evaluate the nature of the employment relationship with your platform worker according to the criteria set out in the Labour Deal to assess the risk of reclassification into employee and determine whether their status should be adapted.
 Consider the opportunity to obtain an insurance policy for the self-employed platform worker, even if the entry into force of this obligation has yet to be determined by Royal Decree.
-Entry in force Employers can implement transition paths from 20 November 2022 Employability measures are applicable to dismissals occurring from 1 January 2023
+Entry into force Employee presumption: 1 January 2023 Insurance obligation: to be determined